General Information to assist students as they apply to college.

 PICKING THE TOPIC

 The first step to selecting your topic is to think about what you want the college to know about you that will not be apparent in the rest of your application.
+The reality is essay topics won't just "come" to you.
 We have developed this essay brainstorming handout that you can use to help think of what you might want to tell about yourself to the college.

 Remember, it is worth putting time, energy and effort into picking a good and meaningful topic that is powerful for you because the passion you have for your topic will naturally convey itself in your writing.
 Additionally, many topics that come to mind immediately for you will also come to mind right away for hundreds of other students applying to college.
 You don't want your essay to become just another typical essay that moves to the read pile without making you stand out and the reader to take notice.
 You want to explore a new angle and show how you are different from everyone else.
 Try to think about what excites and interests you when picking your essay topic.
 Be careful though, this is not “true confessions” time.

 If you are still struggling to come up with topics for your essay or how to go into depth on an essay topic idea, try to brainstorm on the following questions: